andrei13spot/philhealth_website/README.md

 This project is a full-stack web application for managing PhilHealth member accounts, dependents, and login functionality.
 It features a MySQL database, a Node.js/Express backend, and a modern HTML/CSS/JS frontend.
 The system is designed to be robust, user-friendly, and secure, with real-time input validation and comprehensive CRUD operations.

 ## Features
+- **Member Information Display**: View detailed member information including personal details and contact information.
+- **Dependents Management**: Display and manage dependents associated with the member.
+- **User Profile Management**: Update and manage user profile information.
+- **Password Change**: Change account password with validation for security.
+- **Account Deletion**: Option to delete the account with confirmation.
 - **Member Registration**: Register new PhilHealth members with detailed information and dependents.
 - **Account Creation**: Secure account creation with password hashing and validation.
 - **Login System**: Login with email and password, with backend authentication.